Wavy-Bot/bot/README.md

 # Wavy

-Wavy is an open-source multipurpose Discord bot built with [Pycord](https://github.com/Pycord-Development/pycord).
+Wavy is an open-source Discord bot built with [Pycord](https://github.com/Pycord-Development/pycord).
 Wavy is still in development, so a lot of stuff could change without notice.

 ## Feature requests
 Want a new feature you think is missing?
 Please [open an issue](https://github.com/Wavy-Bot/bot/issues/new) or join [Wavy's Discord server](https://discord.wavybot.com)!